JeffersonLab/phaser-client/README.md

 3. Create a new release on the GitHub [Releases](https://github.com/JeffersonLab/phaser-client/releases) page corresponding to same version in build.gradle (Enumerate changes and link issues).
 Attach the generated distribution zip to the release.

 ## Deploy
-At Jefferson Lab this application is deployed to the certified apps area and accessed via JMenu.
+At Jefferson Lab this application is deployed to the certified apps area and launched via JMenu using search keyword `phaser`.
 Deploying a new version typically looks like (version 2.0.0 shown):
 ```
 # Can't wget from ops network so use dev then scp
 ssh devl00